The chimney is one of the most taken-for-granted parts of a home.

 They perform several vital functions, and their simple appearance misrepresents their complex construction and performance requirements.

-chimney deteriorated by constant exposure to the weather can be a potential
+A chimney deteriorated by constant exposure to the weather can be a potential safety hazard.

 A masonry chimney is constructed of a variety of masonry and metal materials, including brick, mortar, concrete, concrete block, stone, flue tile, steel and cast iron.

 All masonry chimneys contain combinations of, (or possibly all of), these materials, most of which are adversely affected by direct contact with water or water penetration.

 All masonry chimney construction materials, except stone, will suffer accelerated deterioration as a result of prolonged contact with water.